unconf-toolbox/unconf-comm/README.md

 - Add an example of your template's output to the `examples/` folder by doing the following (which will also check that you did the prior steps correctly!):
     + Run `generate_email("Test name", {{your template name}})`
     + Save the `html_html` list element of the results in an HTML file in the `examples/` folder
-- Update the "Repo overview" seciton of the `README` to include your new template
+- Update the "Repo overview" and "Examples" seciton of the `README` to include your new template